Diversified Project Management: History

 Diversified Project Management established its Boston office in 1989, with the mission of providing objective tenant representation, project programming, construction administration, facilities management and move coordination services.
 Diversified Project Management later founded its Hartford office in 1996 to better serve the Hartford, New Haven and Western Massachusetts markets.
 In 2007, Diversified Project Management added its Stamford location, serving Fairfield and Westchester counties in Connecticut and New York.
 Diversified Project Management has since opened an office in Providence, Rhode Island.

 Industries

 Academic

-Diversified provided move management services for the convert|170000|sqft|m2|sing=on Life Sciences Facility at Brown University.
+Diversified provided move management services for the Life Sciences Facility at Brown University.
 This research center houses the departments of molecular biology, cellular biology and biochemistry and neuroscience.
 With 60 new laboratories, the project modernized the departments and expanded laboratory and research capacity at Brown by 50 percent.
 It was designed to encourage scientific collaboration among faculty; staff and students by uniting complementary research under one roof.

 Corporate

 Diversified managed the corporate relocation project for CVS into their 217000 sqft Support Center Expansion space in Woonsocket, Rhode Island.
 The multi-phased relocation management was broken into three projects focusing on moving employees into the new space, relocation into the vacated and renovated existing space and bringing staff in from various CVS facilities in the surrounding areas.
 Over 1,000 staff members were moved in the process.
 Along with master timeline generation and overall move management services, DPM oversaw the furniture knockdown/reconfiguration and installation of new systems.